xcv-/hfind/README.md

 ---------------

 There is some experimental support for multithreading.
-The implementation consists of a single consumer and multiple producers (customizable via the -j option).
-For instance, to convert all MP3 files in ~/music to OGG using 4 ffmpeg processes,
+The implementation consists of a single producer and multiple consumers (customizable via the -j option).
+For instance, run this command to convert all MP3 files in ~/music to OGG using 4 ffmpeg processes:
 ```
 $ ./hfind -j5 ~/music -if '$name =~ m|^(.*)\.mp3$| and not exists "$1.ogg"' -execdir ffmpeg -i '$1.mp3' '$1.ogg'
 ```